Reinhart-py/Orange-carrier/README.md

 The bot uses a persistent orange_config.json file to store your credentials.

-First Run: The command above will launch a setup wizard.
+First Run: The command above will launch a setup TUI .
 You will be prompted to enter your BOT_TOKEN, CHAT_ID, optional LOG_CHAT_ID, and account details.

-Subsequent Runs: The bot will load the existing config and ask if you want to edit it (Edit? (y/N)).
+On Next Run: The bot will load the existing config and ask if you want to edit it (Edit? (y/N)).
 Pressing Enter will run the bot with the saved credentials.

 ------------------------------